 - List the components of an Options contract

-- Be familiar with the Black-Scholes Model for Options valuation
+- Outline the inputs to the Black-Scholes Model for Options valuation

 What is due for this lesson?